The ADAC marinas classification

 Numerous marinas have opened or improved their range of services in recent years.
 The range of harbours covers the whole bandwidth from simple docks directly on a riverbank, without any supply facilities, to professionally outfitted, state-of-the-art marinas.
 The latter offer the full range of boat servicing as well as sanitary and wellness facilities and varied catering options.
 Plus, at many marinas you will find a varied range of leisure facilities for a recreational holiday.

 Obviously, customers look for a good balance between affordable prices and comprehensive services and facilities.
 How then is the nautical tourist to tell whether a marina’s offerings are frugal or luxurious, poor or generous?
 Is there something like a common denominator allowing to make the value for money offered by the multitude of local marinas transparent?

-A few countries and regions – or groups of marinas – have developed their own classification systems.
-Their ratings help skippers distinguish between simple and superior berthing options within the alliance or group.
+Therefore, a few countries and regions – or groups of marinas – have developed their own classification systems.
+Their ratings help skippers distinguish between simple and superior marinas within the group or alliance.
 However, these commendable efforts at classification are limited to more or less small regions.

 The ADAC marinas guide editors have made it their task to audit marinas across Europe on the basis of a uniform rating system.
 The ADAC marina classification uses two main categories – technical & service and catering, provisioning & leisure – to rate the levels of service offered by the marinas.

 The ratings awarded for individual aspects within the two main categories are amalgamated and shown in an easy-to-read scale using ship’s wheel symbols: the greater the number of ship’s wheels awarded, the better and more varied is the level of service and the variety of facilities offered by that marina.